 But, buying, renovating, and selling single-family homes wasn’t exactly a cakewalk either until I became an independently owned and operated HomeVestors® franchisee.
 Not only did I need to learn more about how to professionally invest in real estate, but I also needed to understand how to effectively implement what I learned in the field.
 As a HomeVestors® franchisee, I got what I asked for.
 I received some of the most comprehensive training available in the business, starting with a week-long training at the corporate office and then from my local HomeVestors® franchise network.
 So, I knew what to look for—and what to look out for—when buying properties.
 But, I also got access to one-on-one mentoring with my own Development Agent once I started investing and whenever I had any questions.
 So, if there was ever a situation in which I wasn’t “in the know,” there was always someone nearby who did.

-Whether you want to invest in real estate after retirement, like my parents, or when you first head out into the working world, don’t make it harder than it needs to be.
+Whether you want to invest in real estate after retirement or when you first head out into the working world, don’t make it harder than it needs to be.
 Contact HomeVestors today to discuss how being a franchisee can lead to a great professional real estate investing career.

 Each franchise office is independently owned and operated.

 HomeVestors of America® is the nation’s only real estate investing franchise, providing wonderful business opportunities to real estate and investment professionals across the nation.